 Montenegro alcoholic drinks: general points

-Montenegrins are the nation that loves to drink, but they know how to drink.
-Here it is absolutely normal to drink two glasses of wine or 50g of rakia at lunch and go back to work.
-They all know when to stop and you won’t meet a drunk Montenegrin on the street.
-It is considered very disrespectful to walk drunk on the street so that your neighbors or other can see you.
+Montenegrins are a nation that enjoys a drink, but they know how to do it right.
+It’s completely normal here to have two glasses of wine or 50 grams of rakija for lunch and then go back to work.
+They understand moderation, and you won’t find a drunken Montenegrin on the streets.
+It’s beneath their dignity to stroll drunk around the streets where neighbors or acquaintances might see.

 Interesting Facts:

-We travel a lot around the country and when we arrive at a private apartment, the owner almost always offers either a glass of cold water or 50g of homemade raki saying “Dobro došli” (means “Welcome”).
+We travel extensively in the country, and when we check into private apartments, the host almost always offers a glass of cold water or 50 grams of welcome rakija for “Dobro došli” (literally means Welcome).

 - Everything about the Montenegrin language and vocabulary for tourists can be found at the link.